mikolertesx/algorithm-notes/notes/notes.md

 More than likely you're not going to know the best solution at heart, because there's stuff like Math involved in whatever you want to do.

 The interviewer may just point you to some math you can use for it, and in a real, big project, Google exists.

+You should think aloud, not in your mind, don't go straight into coding.